The universal equivariance properties of exotic aromatic B-series: Conclusion and future works

 \section{Conclusion and future works}

-In this work, we showed that smooth local orthogonal-equivariant maps and exotic aromatic B-series represent the same object.
-This universal property shows that exotic aromatic B-series are not just a tool for calculations in numerical analysis, but a natural algebraic object that is interesting in itself.
+In this work, we proved that smooth local orthogonal-equivariant maps and exotic aromatic B-series represent the same object.
+This universal property shows that exotic aromatic B-series are not just a tool for calculations in numerical analysis, but a natural far-reaching algebraic object.
 The analysis relies on the invariant tensor theorem for orthogonal-equivariant tensors and the Peetre theorem, but also on a new generalised construction of exotic aromatic trees.
-In addition, we classified the intermediate subsets of exotic aromatic B-series, and in particular the exotic B-series, with respect to strong equivariance properties.
-We also defined new dual vector fields and identified the effect of the degeneracies appearing in numerical analysis on the classification.
+In addition, we classified the intermediate subsets of exotic aromatic B-series, and in particular the exotic B-series, with respect to categorical equivariance properties.
+We also showed that exotic aromatic trees represent independent elementary differentials and identified the effect of the degeneracies appearing in numerical analysis on the classification.

 A variety of theoretical and applied questions arise from the present work.
-There exists different extensions of B-series such as partitioned B-series or Lie-Butcher series, and a variety of equivariance properties in~$\R^d$ but also on manifolds.
-We mention in particular the equivariance with respect to symplectic tranformations.
-It would be interesting to link the different equivariance properties with the various B-series.
-This could allow us to create new extensions of B-series and to find corresponding applications in numerical analysis.
-For the B-series presented in this paper for instance, the B-series with stolons could be used in the study of projection methods for the approximation of ODEs on manifolds and modifications of the exotic aromatic formalism could be applied to the study of stochastic differential equations with multiplicative noise or to the creation of stochastic Lie-group methods of high weak order.
+There exists a handful extensions of B-series used in numerical analysis such as partitioned B-series, exponential B-series \cite{Luan13ebs} or Lie-Butcher series \cite{Iserles00lgm}, and a variety of equivariance properties in~$\R^d$ but also on manifolds.
+We mention in particular the equivariance with respect to symplectic transformations.
+It would be interesting to draw geometric links between the different equivariance properties and the different types of B-series.
+This could allow the creation of new extensions of B-series and to then find corresponding applications in numerical analysis.
+For the B-series presented in this paper for instance, the stolonic B-series could be used in the study of projection methods and generalisations of the exotic aromatic formalism could be applied to the study of stochastic differential equations with multiplicative noise or to the creation of stochastic intrinsic methods of high order on manifolds (in the spirit of \cite{Iserles00lgm, MuntheKaas14ssa, Bharath23sae, MuntheKaas23lat, MuntheKaas24gio}).
 This is matter for future work.

 \textbf{Acknowledgements.}\ The work of Adrien Laurent was supported by the Research Council of Norway through project 302831 “Computational Dynamics and Stochastics on Manifolds” (CODYSMA).

 \begin{appendices}